mobileappsvn/AutoPlayVideoRecyclerView/README.md

 ### Get callbacks when videos starts and pauses

-You can override the below methods of `AAH_CustomViewHolder` to get callback when video starts to play or pauses.
+You can override the below methods of `CustomViewHolder` to get callback when video starts to play or pauses.
 ```
 	@Override
         public void videoStarted() {